Looking for an employer of record in the Netherlands? Here’s what you need to know

 Businesses start by registering with the Netherlands Chamber of Commerce (KVK).
 To do this, they need a Dutch address, a trade name, and to select a business structure.
 Registering a business in the Netherlands requires an in-person meeting at the KVK.

 The rules and regulations around registering a business can be complex and change without warning.
 Always check the Dutch government website for the most up-to-date information.
-Or, for greater ease and convenience, hire your employees through an EOR.
+Or, for greater ease and convenience, consider using a workforce management platform to assist with compliance and HR processes.

-An Employer of Record is a company that employs workers on your behalf without a local entity and takes responsibility for many of the tasks associated with that employment.
-This leaves you free to devote your time and attention to finding outstanding talent and building your business globally.
+Typically, an Employer of Record is a company that employs workers on your behalf without a local entity and takes responsibility for many of the tasks associated with that employment.
+However, the EOR model is not applicable in the Netherlands, one can use a workforce management platform for assistance with onboarding, payroll, and compliance.

 2) What are ATV days in the Netherlands?